cerebralatlas/i18n-flow/admin-backend/README.md

 ### Initial Access

-On first run, the system creates a default admin user:
+On first run, the system creates a default admin user based on your environment variables:

-- Username: your_username
+- Username: Value from `ADMIN_NAME` in .env file
-- Password: your_password
+- Password: Value from `ADMIN_PASSWORD` in .env file

-It's highly recommended to change this password after the first login.
+It's highly recommended to change this password after the first login through the admin interface.

 ## Development